orkes-io/docs/docs/developer-guides/monitoring-task-queues.md

+---
+slug: "/developer-guides/monitoring-task-queues"
+description: "Learn how to monitor task queues in Orkes Conductor."
+---

 # Monitoring Task Queues

 When an application or workflow needs to execute a task in the background, it adds tasks to task queues.
 These queues hold tasks that are pending execution and are processed later by worker services.